-The trustees have assessed the major risks to which the Trust is exposed, in particular those relating to teaching, the provision of facilities and other operational areas of the Academy, and its finances including those arising from the COVID-19 pandemic.
-The trustees have implemented a number of systems to assess risks that the Academy faces, especially in the operational areas of teaching and learning activities, safeguarding, health and safety, bullying and Academy trips, as well as in relation to the management of finance.
-The Academy has introduced systems, including operational procedures including the thorough vetting of all new staff and visitors, controlled access and CCTV surveillance of Academy grounds and buildings and internal financial controls (see below) in order to minimise risk.
+The trustees have assessed the major risks to which the Trust is exposed, in particular those relating to teaching, the provision of facilities and other operational areas of the Academy, and its finances.
+The trustees have implemented a number of systems to assess risks that the Academy faces, especially in the operational areas of teaching and learning activities, safeguarding, health and safety, bullying and Academy trips, as well as in relation to the Trust's finances and in fulfilling their responsibilities for appropriate estate management in terms of safety, upkeep and regulation.
+The Academy has introduced systems, including operational procedures for the thorough vetting of all new staff and visitors, controlled access and CCTV surveillance of Academy grounds and buildings and internal financial controls (see below) in order to minimise risk.
 Where significant financial risk remains, the trustees have ensured that adequate insurance cover is in place.
 The Trust has an effective system of internal financial control and this is explained in more detail in the Governance Statement.

 The trustees receive yearly input concerning risk management via the updated risk register and continue to re-evaluate these risks on an annual basis.
-This continued to be supplemented in 2021-22 with a number of measures implemented as part of a specific COVID-19 focussed risk assessment, which had been subject to regular updates over the previous two academic years.
+This continued to be supplemented in 2023-24 with the retention of several measures implemented initially as part of a specific COVID-19 focussed risk assessment back in 2021-22.